Meet Your GRIEF tenders

 Her deepest passion is to guide others in discovering their own capacity for healing and to witness the profound courage it takes to turn toward grief with an open heart.

-• Sheila brings a synthesis of experiences to community space holding: a 25-year meditation practice, 20 years of Non-Violent Communication (NVC) study and practice, NVC complex facilitation, NVC multi-year mediation intensive study, a decade-long apprenticeship (with a focus on ethical and respectful cultural practice) in medicine work, and grief tending and apprenticeship in the lineage of Francis Weller, author of The Wild Edge of Sorrow.
+Sheila brings a synthesis of experiences to community space holding: a 25-year meditation practice, 20 years of Non-Violent Communication (NVC) study and practice, NVC complex facilitation, NVC multi-year mediation intensive study, a decade-long apprenticeship (with a focus on ethical and respectful cultural practice) in medicine work, and grief tending and apprenticeship in the lineage of Francis Weller, author of The Wild Edge of Sorrow.

 From decades of depth work in group contexts, she has witnessed and experienced the power of healing in safe, well-designed community containers where people feel free to drop into their hearts.
 Sheila has the capacity to meet people in their depths, welcoming heartfelt and authentic participation.

-Marcy’s calling is to create refuge and healing community—spaces where people can slow down, cross thresholds with care, speak and listen authentically, and honor grief in all its mystery as an integral part of wholeness.
+Marcy Koch is an informed elder with over 25 years of immersion in depth work practices, facilitation, and training.
+Her experience spans mind-body modalities, archetypal psychology, Solastalgia, nature-based soul initiation, Francis Weller’s Entering the Healing Ground, The Work That Reconnects, poetic and creative arts traditions, recovery, shadow work, and ancestral healing.
+Her calling is to create refuge and healing community—spaces where people can slow down, cross thresholds with care, speak and listen authentically, and honor grief in all its mystery as an integral part of wholeness.
 Her approach to grief tending is rooted in compassion, curiosity, and deep presence.
 She brings a keen ear for what is spoken and unspoken, a steady heart, and the capacity to hold connection and support through ritual and somatic practice.

 STATEMENT ON DIVERSITY

-AND INCLUSIVITY
+AND INCLUSion

 As facilitators, our intention is to create an inclusive space that honors all cultures and ethnicities.
 However, as white-bodied, cisgender folk, we recognize the privilege and systemic advantages inherent in our identities and recognize that the racial lenses and gendered systems that have shaped our experiences and perspectives differ significantly from those of BIPOC individuals.
 We are dedicated to actively listening, learning, and unlearning, and we are committed to ongoing growth as facilitators in this area.
 May our collective grief cry serve as a catalyst for change and liberation, as we work towards dismantling oppressive systems and creating a world where all beings can thrive.